1-1sam/ebread/README.md

 # ebread
-**ebread** is a Linux program that converts the XHTML conents of EPUB ebook archives into formatted plaintext.
+**ebread** is a Unix program that converts the XHTML conents of EPUB ebook archives into formatted plaintext.
 Run `ebread -h` or `man 1 ebread` for information on how to use **ebread**.